Indexed Grothendieck construction: Indexed Grothendieck construction

 of \thex\ref{teormain} restricts to an equivalence of categories

-between discrete opfibrations in $\m{\A}{\CAT}$ over $F$ and $\Set$-valued copresheaves on $\Groth{F}$.
-Moreover this equivalence is pseudonatural in $F$. \end{teor} \begin{proof} The isomorphism of \prox\ref{propapplyoplaxcolim} restricts to one with $\Set$ on both sides in the place of $\Cat$ by $2$-naturality in $U$ of the isomorphism given by an oplax colimit (see \defx\ref{defoplaxcolim}).
-Pseudonaturality in $F$ still holds by the same general argument that guaranteed it with $\Cat$ on both sides.
+between discrete opfibrations in $\m{\A}{\CAT}$ over $F$ with small fibres and $\Set$-valued copresheaves on $\Groth{F}$.
+Moreover this equivalence is pseudonatural in $F$. \end{teor} \begin{proof} The isomorphism of \prox\ref{propapplyoplaxcolim} restricts to one with $\Set$ on both sides in the place of $\Catzero$ by $2$-naturality in $U$ of the isomorphism given by an oplax colimit (see \defx\ref{defoplaxcolim}).
+Pseudonaturality in $F$ still holds by the same general argument that guaranteed it with $\Catzero$ on both sides.

-The equivalence of \prox\ref{propgrothconstroneveryindex} restricts to one with $\Set$ in the place of $\Cat$ on the left hand side and discrete opfibrations in the place of opfibrations in the right hand side.
-Indeed the following is a commutative square of pseudonatural transformations: \sq[n][5][5.5]{\m{F(-)}{\Set}}{\Fib[b][n][F(-)]}{\m{F(-)}{\Cat}}{\Fib[o][n][F(-)]}{\G{F(-)}}{}{}{\G{F(-)}} On components $A\in \A$, this is true by the classical \thex\ref{usualgrothconstr}.
+The equivalence of \prox\ref{propgrothconstroneveryindex} restricts to one with $\Set$ in the place of $\Catzero$ on the left hand side and discrete opfibrations with small fibres in the place of opfibrations in the right hand side.
+Indeed the following is a commutative square of pseudonatural transformations: \sq[n][5][5.5]{\m{F(-)}{\Set}}{\Fib+[b][n][F(-)]}{\m{F(-)}{\Catzero}}{\Fib[o][n][F(-)]}{\G{F(-)}}{}{}{\G{F(-)}} On components $A\in \A$, this is true by the classical \thex\ref{usualgrothconstr}.
 And it is straightforward to check that it is true on structure $2$-cells as well, since structure $2$-cells are given by the pseudofunctoriality of the pullback.
 Then pseudonaturality in $F$ holds for the restricted equivalence as well, as one can readily check.

-The isomorphism of \prox\ref{propopfibsonindexes} restricts to one with discrete opfibrations on both sides in the place of opfibrations, because it suffices to look at the components.
-Then pseudonaturality in $F$ holds as well, precomposing the pseudonatural transformation produced in the proof of \prox\ref{propopfibsonindexes} with the inclusion of discrete opfibrations in opfibrations. \end{proof}
+The isomorphism of \prox\ref{propopfibsonindexes} restricts to one with discrete opfibrations with small fibres on both sides in the place of opfibrations, because it suffices to look at the components.
+Then pseudonaturality in $F$ holds as well, precomposing the pseudonatural transformation produced in the proof of \prox\ref{propopfibsonindexes} with the inclusion of discrete opfibrations with small fibres into opfibrations. \end{proof}

 \begin{rem} When $F\:\A\to \Set$, the equivalence of categories

 becomes the well known